jamesleongns/James-Leong/README.md

 **Data Transformation:**
 Purchase dataset, added columns to calculate:
-+discount_amount: 		        amount to be discounted from order price +tax_amount: 			          tax amount to be added to price for each order.
+-discount_amount: 		      amount to be discounted from order price
+-tax_amount: 			          tax amount to be added to price for each order.
 Sales: 				              sales price after minus discount_amount, add tax_amount & shipping_cost.
 Duration_OrderToShipDate: 	number of days taken from order date to ship out .
 ShipCost/Price: 		        percentage of shipping cost divided by price for each customer order.